machurch/CookingTimeAnalysis/README.md

 # Baseline Model

-My baseline model is a binary classifier that uses logarithmic regression and takes in the number of ingredients a recipe needs and the month it was submitted to predict whether or not it will take under an hour to cook.
+My baseline model is a binary classifier that uses logarithmic regression and takes in the number of ingredients a recipe needs and the month it was submitted to predict whether or not it will take under 45 minutes to cook.

 The features that I used are `'n_ingredients'` which is quantitative, and `'month'` which is nominal.
 I chose to use `'n_ingredients'` because it would make sense that recipes that require more ingredients would take a longer time to prepare.
 I chose `'month'` because when performing my hypothesis test I learned that recipes submitted in December take a significantly longer time to prepare.

 To prepare `'month'` for my model, I transformed it using One Hot encoding.
 I left `'n_ingredients'` as-is because it is quantitative.

-The precision of this model is 0.76 which is pretty good considering it only took in two features.
-This model is pretty good because in the training data, if a recipe was predicted to take under an hour, there was a 0.76 probability that it actually took less than an hour.
+The precision of this model is 0.67 which is okay considering it only took in two features.
+This model is okay because in the training data, if a recipe was predicted to take under 45 minutes, there was a 0.67 probability that it actually took less than 45 minutes.

 # Final Model

+The features that I used from `combo` were, `'n_ingredients'`, `'month'`, and two that I created for the final model were `'under_30'` and `'over_60'`.
+I used a Logarithmic Regression classifier and my precision was 0.77.

+I added `'under_30'` by finding recipes with the tag "30-minutes-or-less". `'under_30'` is nominal because the value is 1 if the recipe contains the tag and 0 if it doesn't.
+I believed that this would be a good feature to add because if a recipe takes under 30 minutes then it definetly takes under 45.
+The other feature that I added was `'over_60'` and I did this also by looking at the tags and finding the ones that contained "60-minutes-or-less", using these values, I reversed them so that a recipe would have a value of 1 in `'over_60'` if it took 60 minutes or more to prepare.
+I thought that this would be a useful feature because anything over 60 minutes is also over 45.

+To transform `'under_30'` and `'over_60'`, I used One Hot Encoding because they were categorical variables.

+This model is better than the baseline one because it has a higher precision, 0.77 vs. 0.67, which means that it is less likely that someone would choose a recipe that they thought would take under 45 minutes and find out that it takes more than 45 minutes.
+This means that people would be able to better allocate their time.

+# Fairness Analysis

+The groups that I chose to analyze for fairness were December recipes vs. other months.

+I decided on these groups because I learned from my hypothesis test that recipes submitted in December were longer than average than other recipes.
+I wondered if this would affect the model's precision when predicting if recipes submitted in December would take less than 45 minutes to cook.

+My evaluation metric will still be precision because that's what I used when creating the model.

+**Null Hypothesis:** There is no difference between the recall of December months and other months **Alternative Huypothesis:** There is a difference between the recall of December months and other months **Test Statistic:** The difference in precision, calculated by precision of December - precision of other months

+To calculate the p-value, I used a permutation test with 10000 trials, I set my significance level to be 0.05 and got a p-value of 0.0.
+A plot of the distribution is below:
+<iframe
+  src="assets/fair_hist.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>
+I noticed that the difference in precision was greater compared to the differences under the null which are mainly negative.
+This means that December actually had a higher precision than other months which was not what I had thought initially.
+Looking back, it makes sense because if most recipes in December take a while to make, then it would be easy to predict that they are over 45 minutes.